embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/working-with-relationships/template.md

 **Why avoid async relationships?**

 <aside>
-  Read "[The Case against Async Relationships](https://embermap.com/notes/83-the-case-against-async-relationships)" to learn more about our thinking on this topic.
+  Read <a href="https://embermap.com/notes/83-the-case-against-async-relationships" class="docs-text-grey-darker">The Case against Async Relationships</a> to learn more about our thinking on this topic.
 </aside>

 We're of the opinion that many data-loading issues can be solved by avoiding async relationships.